-Embryos were staged according to the staging tables from Kimmel et al., 1995.
-All embryos looked morphologically similar and no evidence of developmental delay was detected.
-Embryos were fixed in 4% paraformaldehyde and embeded in 3% methylcellulose for imaging.
-Images were acquired using a Nikon SMZ1270 microscope with a Plan Apo 1x WF WD:70mm objective and a Leica MC190 HD camera, operated by Leica LAS EZ imaging software.
+Embryos were staged according to the staging tables from Kimmel et al. (1995).
+All embryos looked morphologically similar, and no evidence of developmental delay was detected.
+Embryos were fixed in 4% paraformaldehyde and embedded in 3% methylcellulose for imaging.
+Images were acquired using a Nikon SMZ1270 microscope with a Plan Apo $1 \times$ WF WD 70 mm objective and a Leica MC190 HD camera, operated by Leica LAS EZ imaging software.
 Larvae were imaged lying on their sides such that only one eye was visible.
 Eye size measurement was performed in Fiji (Schindelin et al., 2012).
-Images were thresholded and an ROI was drawn to isolate the eye and the thresholded area within the ROI was measured.
+Images were thresholded, a region of interest (ROI) was drawn to isolate the eye, and the thresholded area within the ROI was measured.
 Data were plotted using the python library Seaborn (Waskom, 2021), and statistical analysis was performed with the Pingouin package (Vallat, 2018).